nabousaab/AB_Hypothesis/README.md

 The above code had cleaned the non matching rows
-**how did this code clean up the unmatching rows while we did not include the control and/or old_page**
+**My question is: how did this code clean up the unmatching rows while we did not include the control and/or old_page ?**